-Work-related stress can get the best of us all.
-Emails, Slack messages, phones ringing off the hook, your co-worker dropping by for an impromptu meeting — it’s enough to make anyone frazzled.
+Emails, Slack messages, phones ringing off the hook, your co-worker dropping by for an impromptu meeting, deadlines — work-related stress can be a lot to handle.

-Feeling some tension is normal, especially if you’re facing a looming deadline or challenging assignment.
-But when work stress becomes chronic, it can end up affecting both your physical and emotional well-being.
+Some tension is expected, especially when facing a looming presentation or challenging assignment.
+But when work stress becomes chronic, it can affect your physical and emotional well-being.

-Experiencing work strain is unavoidable — even if you love what you do — but there are steps you can take to keep job stress to a minimum.
+Experiencing work strain is unavoidable — even if you love what you do.
+You can take actionable steps to keep job stress at a manageable level.

-This might sound overly simple, but it’s easy to underestimate how much stress effects you.
-Take note if you find yourself emotionally exhausted and pessimistic by the end of the day.
+Sometimes, it’s easy to underestimate how much stress affects you.
+If you start becoming aware of how you feel, you may find yourself emotionally exhausted and pessimistic by the end of some days.

 Signs of stress

 Here’s a look at some of the subtler signs of stress:

 - changes in appetite

 - digestive issues